dineshad/MyBlog-What-Why-When-How/index.md

 Just log in to GitHub in incognito/private browser window.

 What is SVG
-When and why is it used instead of jpg,jpeg,png etc?
+When and why SVG is used instead of jpg,jpeg,png etc?
-How to create a circle svg button
+How to create from scratch a circle svg button with text on it ,save it in the application folder and include in the html file?
-H

 What's the difference .jpg and .jpeg?